Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Setup and Preliminaries

-Conditional expectation functions are only well-defined over the support of the conditioning variable.
-One must therefore clarify the meaning of~\eqref{ass_hclass} if $X_i$ is discrete, or more generally such that there are gaps in its support.
-Following \citet{kolesar2018discrete} and \citet{imbens2017optimized}, we understand this condition to mean that there exists a single ``true'' function pair $(\mu_Y,\mu_T) \in \mathcal{F}$ such that $(\mu_Y(X_i),\mu_T(X_i))=(\E(Y_i|X_i),\E(T_i|X_i))$ with probability~1.
-This pair is then obviously point identified on the support of the running variable, and partially identified everywhere else through the shape restrictions implied by it being an element of $\mathcal{F}$.
-This reasoning further implies that $\poi$ must be contained in the identified set
+If the running variable is discrete, or more generally such that there are gaps in its support, condition~\eqref{ass_hclass} is understood to mean that there exists a function pair $(\mu_Y,\mu_T) \in \mathcal{F}$ such that $(\mu_Y(X_i),\mu_T(X_i))=(\E(Y_i|X_i),\E(T_i|X_i))$ with probability one \citep[cf.][]{kolesar2018discrete}.
+With this interpretation, the parameter $\theta$ is generally partially identified: